 If the intermediate circuit voltage (UDC) is lower than Voltage warning low the frequency converter will give a warning and the motor will continue to run unchanged.
+If the UDC remains below the voltage warning limit, the inverter will trip after a set time.
+The time depends on the device, and is set at 2 - 25 sec.
+Note: The frequency converter will trip with an alarm 5 (undervoltage).
 A voltage warning can occur when the connected mains voltage is too low.
 Check whether the supply voltage is suitable for the frequency converter, see Technical data.
 When the frequency converter is switched off a brief warning 6 (and warning 8) appears.